-Management is responsible for the preparation of consolidated financial highlights of the audited financial statements in accordance with the Provisions for Disclosure of Consolidated Financial Highlights of Domestic Banking Institutions, as set by the Central Bank of Curaçao and Sint Maarten.
+Management is responsible for the preparation and fair presentation of these consolidated financial highlights, in accordance with the Provisions for the Disclosure of Consolidated Financial Highlights of Domestic Banking Institutions, as set by the Central Bank of Curação and Sint Maarten.

-Auditor's Responsibility
+Auditor's responsibility

-Our responsibility is to express an opinion on the consolidated financial highlights based on our procedures, which were conducted in accordance with International Standard on Auditing (ISA) 810, "Engagements to Report on Summary Financial Statements."
+Our responsibility is to express an opinion on these consolidated financial highlights based on our procedures, which were conducted in accordance with International Standard on Auditing (ISA) 810, "Engagements to Report on Summary Financial Statements".